Thrakbad/Thrakbad.github.io/README.md

 ## Wallpaper

 The launcher shows the device wallpaper in the background.
 This even works with live wallpapers.
 I recommend using a dark wallpaper, that is non-distracting.
 A galaxy live wallpaper looks amazing.
+If you want the simple black background, please just set a black device wallpaper for the game.

 ## Clock
 The clock automatically runs on the scheduled time for the Icarus International run.
 It offers a few of customization options.
 You can access the clock settings by tapping on the top bar in any screen where it is shown.